PR1ZR4K1/The-Cyber-Codex/02 - Personal Projects/RHCSA/Module 8.md

 | Zombie | *Z* | **EXIT_ZOMBIE**: A child process signals to its parent as it exits.
 All resources except for the process identity (PID) are released. |
 |  | *X* | **EXIT_DEAD**: When the parent cleans up the remaining child process structure, the process is now released completely.
 This state cannot be observed in process-listing utilities. |

+## Describe Load Average

+*Load Average* is a measurement that the Linux kernel provides to represent the perceived system load for a period of time.
+It can be used as a rough gauge of how many system resource requests are pending, to determine whether system load increases or decreases.